yajurrsharma/direxa/README.md

  Confused about your career?
 Here we have "Direxa", showcasing your future career based on you.
 Your career clarity is three steps away.

 ### CognaTest
-A personality test, to understand your apptitude and yourself.
+A personality test, to understand your apptitude and yourself....

 ### Innerkai
-Analysing your traits and suggesting your personal career IKIGAI.
+Analysing your traits and suggesting your personal career IKIGAI....

 ### Trajecta
 Sculpting your roadmap for ahead.